 The short answer is ‘No.’ It’s not.

 WordPress is the world’s most popular website builder.
-At the time of writing this article, over 43% of all websites on the internet use WordPress, according to the market share report.
+Over 43% of all websites on the internet use WordPress, according to the market share report.

-This also includes big-name brands like Sony, CNN, Time Magazine, Disney, and many others.
+This includes big-name brands like Sony, CNN, Time Magazine, and Disney.

-If WordPress were that bad, then it wouldn’t be so immensely popular among users and some of the largest companies in the world.
+If WordPress were truly bad, it wouldn’t be so popular among users and major companies worldwide.

-People who consider WordPress a bad option usually give the same reasons to make their argument.
+People who think WordPress is a bad option usually cite the same reasons.
+Many of their arguments are developer-centric and beyond WordPress’s intended purpose.

 Let’s look at some of the reasons they give when claiming that WordPress is not good.